teddynecsoiu/pokedex-poetry/README.md

 ```
 #### Running the app locally

-Since the app uses Redis to cache, you will need to configure it in `app.py`.
+Since the app uses Redis to cache, you will need to configure the host it in `app.py`.

 ```python
 # app.py